 Carrying a banner reading “Fight the Npower”, the group locked themselves across the entrance to the offices.
 These offices are responsible for RWE Npower’s prepayment meters and debt collection.
 RWE Npower were targeted for their role in escalating fuel poverty, while receiving massive government subsidies.

 RWE NPower are one of the ‘Big Six’ energy companies who control the UK’s energy supply.
 They are one of Europes biggest fossil fuel polluters, owning a huge open cast coal mine in Germany.
-They also lobby the UK government to extend the life of of dirty buy diazepam power stations and yet they’ve been chosen to help represent the uk government in EU decision making on reducing carbon emissions.
+They also lobby the UK government to extend the life of of dirty power generic brand for proscar stations and yet they’ve been chosen to help represent the uk government in EU decision making on reducing carbon emissions.
 In the last three years they made nearly 800 million pounds in profit whilst paying no corporation tax.
 Last year, 10,000 people died from fuel poverty.

 Maisie Bell, 28, Care assistant from Bradford and one of the protesters, said: